 f a character is a human, dwarf, gnome, or high elf, and seeks to enlist in the Royal Army, they are typically given one of the following Military Roles at the rank of Recruit, based on their combat preference:

-Armsman, if they are fit for melee combat and can wear leather or mail armor.
+Armsman, if they are fit for direct melee combat.

-Archer, if they are fit for missile combat with bows or crossbows.
+Crossbowman, if they are fit for missile combat.

-Battlemage, if they are fit for arcane magical combat.
+Mage, if they are fit for magical combat.

-The Prestige Divisions of the First Regiment are divisions that characters may join as progression from their associated Primary Divisions.
-As mentioned above, some of these divisions may require certain tasks or examinations before a character is invited into their ranks.
-Prestige Roles are offered in these divisions that grant improved equipment and prestige amongst the ranks.
-Prestige Divisions will be listed below the Primary Divisions that they stem from.
+The Prestige Orders of the First Regiment are organizations that characters may join as progression from their associated Primary Divisions.
+As mentioned above, some of these orders may require certain tasks or examinations before a character is invited into their ranks.
+Prestige Roles are offered in these orders that grant improved equipment and status.
+Prestige Orders will be listed below the Primary Divisions that they stem from.

-More information on each of these divisions and their associated roles can be found in each of the links below.
-If you have any questions or suggestions regarding the guild's divisions or roles, contact the guildmaster with a Website Message or in-game!
+More information on each of these divisions, orders, and their associated roles can be found in each of the links below.
+If you have any questions or suggestions regarding this, contact the guildmaster with a Website Message or in-game!

-The Westridge Ducal Guard is the division of elite soldiers of the regiment who have earned their place amongst its vanguard.
-Its veteran infantrymen and missile troops are outfitted with the best arms and armor that the Duchy of Westridge has to offer.
+The Westridge Ducal Guard is the division of elite soldiers of the regiment who have earned their place among its vanguard.
+First to fight and last to leave, its veteran infantrymen are outfitted with the best arms and armor that the Duchy of Westridge has to offer.
 Its members are given the distinctive honor and duty of defending the Lord-Marshal and his family both in war and peace.